 In 2010, Congress passed the Dodd-Frank Wall Street Reform Act to prevent another financial crisis by giving the federal government more oversight of Wall Street.
 For example, non-bank financial firms like hedge funds were required to register with the Securities and Exchange Commission and provide information about their trades and total holdings.

 If any financial firms got “too big to fail,” Dodd-Frank's Financial Oversight Committee would recommend they be regulated by the Federal Reserve.

 Dodd-Frank required that the riskiest derivatives be regulated by the SEC or the Commodity Futures Trading Commission.
 It asked the agencies to set up a derivatives clearinghouse, like the stock exchange, to make these transactions more transparent.

 The Occupy Wall Street Movement

-Occupy Wall Street opposed income inequality, in which 1 percent of the world's population owns 40 percent of its wealth.
+Occupy Wall Street opposed income inequality, in which the top percent of the world's population owns the majority of its wealth.
 They blamed Wall Street for creating the financial crisis, recession, and resultant long-term unemployment.
 They worked to take back the democratic process.
 They claimed it is controlled by Wall Street's money, connections, and power.
-Their Principles of Solidarity were:

 Since then, the group has splintered into many factions.
-Its core tenets about income inequality, the 1 percent, and the influence of big money on politics have remained.
-Income inequality is a core plank in Hillary Clinton's 2016 campaign.
+Its core tenets about income inequality, the 1%, and the influence of big money on politics have remained.
 Its call for a higher national minimum wage was taken up by many cities, states, and corporations.
-The Occupy movement also influenced lawmakers to look at forgiveness of student debt.
+The Occupy movement also influenced lawmakers to look at forgiving student debt.